-- Move to Top-level - Group Selected
+- Make to toplevel item - Group Selected

 Right mouse button menu for layer groups

 - Zoom to Group

 - Remove

 - Set Group CRS

 - Rename

 - Add Group

 It is possible to select more than one layer or group at the same time by holding down the Ctrl key while selecting the layers with the left mouse button.
 You can then move all selected layers to a new group at the same time.